-In 1994, a $1 million Birth Center renovation created six Labor-Delivery-Recovery-Postpartum (LDRP) rooms, among the first hospitals in the area to allow the mom to stay in one room from labor until going home.
+In 1994, a $1 million Birth Center renovation created six Labor-Delivery-Recovery-Postpartum (LDRP) rooms, making Oaklawn among the first hospitals in the area to allow the mother to stay in one room from labor until going home.

 In 1995, Oaklawn became one of the first hospitals in the area to use wireless laptop computers at each bedside, a major advancement in clinician communication.

-It was in the 1990s that the volume of outpatient services began to skyrocket.
-More and more procedures, including surgeries, could be done without an inpatient stay.
-During the past decade, Oaklawn's outpatient volume in Radiology, Laboratory, Cardiopulmonary and Outpatient Surgery has increased each year.
+During the 1990s, the volume of outpatient services began to skyrocket.
+More procedures, including surgeries, could be done without an inpatient stay.
+During this decade, Oaklawn’s outpatient volume in Radiology, Laboratory, Cardiopulmonary and Outpatient Surgery increased each year.

 In 2005, the hospital continued its commitment to outstanding facilities with the expansion of the Cronin Imaging Center, the Franke Family Laboratory, Registration and the Emergency Department.

-We also introduced a new service in the spring of '05 when the Oaklawn Sleep Center opened its doors on the east end of the downtown retail district, across from the old Brooks Rupture Appliance Building.
+Oaklawn also introduced a new service in the spring of 2005, when the Oaklawn Sleep Center opened its doors on the east end of the downtown retail district, across from the old Brooks Rupture Appliance Building.
 The Sleep Center tests for and treats all types of sleep disorders.
 Near the end of the year, Oaklawn became the first Michigan hospital west of Ann Arbor to purchase a da Vinci Robotic Surgery System.
-One of the first hospital's in the state to perform robotic prostate surgery, Oaklawn remains a leader in that arena as well as other robotic procedures.
-These surgeries have the reputation of being less invasive, with tiny incisions, less bleeding, less pain, and quicker recoveries.

 Committed to providing leading edge technology, in 2006 Oaklawn became the first Michigan hospital to offer Definium 8000 direct-capture radiographic technology, which provided faster exams, superior images, and quicker results.

-As Marshall's largest employer, with a team of nearly 800 people, Oaklawn has proven to be a solid, thriving cornerstone of Marshall and surrounding communities.
+As Marshall’s largest employer, with a team of more than 1,000 people, Oaklawn has proven to be a solid, thriving cornerstone of Marshall and surrounding communities.